How to make pancakes from scratch

 Once you have your pancake batter, you need to melt the butter in a pan.
 Then add about 2 tablespoons of it into the batter.

 You, your batter and your buttery pan are now ready to kick some serious pancake butt and get those edible delights cooking.

 Cook and toss

-Make sure that your pan is at a medium heat and add your first pancake, it'll be a baptism of fire, honest!
+Make sure that your pan is at a medium heat and add your first pancake.

-After about one minute you need to toss the pancake.
-This takes a small amount of skill and does come with some sticking to the ceiling liabilities but can be a real fun part of making pancakes.
+After about one minute you'll need to toss the pancake.
+This takes a small amount of skill and does come with some sticking-to-the-ceiling-liabilities, but it can be the most fun part of making pancakes.

 P.S.
 The first pancake usually always goes wrong, so don't worry if it's a bit messy.

 Cook a pancake mountain

 Once your pancake is done to your liking you can move onto the next one until you're all out of batter.

 If any of the pancakes start sticking then you may need to add more butter or oil to the pan to carry on.

 Add your filling

 Now we move onto the filling!
 This comes down to personal choice but you might want to try fruits, chocolate, honey, lemon or sugar.
-Or even something really wacky like peanut butter or Doritos (to far?).
+Or even something really wacky like peanut butter or Doritos (too far?).

-There are so many different options you can try – just depends on your tastes (and your budget).
+There are so many different options for you to try – just depends on your tastes (and your budget).

-Many of the ingredients used to make pancakes from scratch may already be hiding away in your cupboard or are cheap to pick up at the supermarket, especially if you chip in with your friends, so this really shouldn't be costly!
+Many of the ingredients used to make pancakes from scratch may already be hiding away in your cupboard.
+Even if they're not, you can pick them up at the supermarket for almost nothing, especially if you chip in with your friends – so this really shouldn't be costly!